Dr. Carrie Andreoletti

 Area of Research Interest: Age-friendly environments (universities, cities, health systems), Mental Health and Aging, Gerontology in Higher Education

 Ongoing Projects: Advancing age-friendly university initiatives, Increasing age literacy and decreasing ageism

 Area of Research Interest: Stress and coping within a sociocultural context, chronic illness prevention, health behavior change, health disparities, cancer survivorship

 Ongoing Projects: Chronic illness prevention in college students, Stress and Coping during the Covid Pandemic, Latina Cancer Survivorship

 Potential Projects: Impact of cultural beliefs/values on stress, coping, health behaviors, and health seeking behaviors.

 Dr. Marisa Mealy

-Area of Research Interest: cross-cultural psychology, intergroup relations, and other
+Area of Research Interest: cross-cultural psychology, intergroup relations, and other social psychology topics4

 Ongoing projects: Resistance and Black Lives Matter, National identity and test performance, Academic attitudes and retention among Latinos, The effect of exposure to news headlines on Black Americans, and National identity and test performance